karsumit94/andrewholsted.github.io/source/posts/2013-10-18-Windows-on-a-Mac.md

 1. Buying a PC
 2. Running Windows on my Mac

 I went with option 2.
-Luckily, it was quite easy to get setup.
+Luckily, it was quite easy to setup.
 Shall we?

-Quick checklist - Do you currently have a USB flash drive with > 4Ggb of space, a Windows 7 or 8 .iso image, and a valid Windows product key?
+Quick checklist - Do you currently have a USB flash drive with > 4GB of space, a Windows 7 or 8 .iso image, and a valid Windows product key?
 If not, then please acquire said items on the interwebs first.
 We will be here when you get back.

 Now, I will assume you have a flash drive, a Windows .iso image, and a valid product key.
 Good job.